Palmengarten Frankfurt is a botanical garden we can be very proud of. It was first opened in 1871 and is the largest of

 It’s right next to Frankfurt University’s botanical garden which is also taken care of by the management of the Palmengarten.
 If you have a deeper interest in tropical green plants, you may want to visit both.

-In spring, when flowers and trees are in full bloom, it is a real paradise, but I love fall season even more.
+In spring, when flowers and trees are in full bloom, it’s a real paradise, and on hot summer days, Palmengarten is our favorite escape from the city heat.

 During the summer months there are frequent concerts in the garden, and all-year-long there are constant exhibitions dedicated to certain plants and flowers (check their facebook page)